jonstraveladventures/apnea-trainer/README.md

 ## ⚠️ CRITICAL SAFETY WARNING

 **THIS APPLICATION IS FOR EDUCATIONAL AND TRAINING PURPOSES ONLY.
-BREATH-HOLD TRAINING CAN BE EXTREMELY DANGEROUS AND MAY RESULT IN SERIOUS INJURY OR DEATH.**
+BREATH-HOLD TRAINING CAN BE DANGEROUS IF NOT PRACTICED SAFELY.**

 ### 🚨 SAFETY DISCLAIMERS

-- **NEVER practice breath-hold exercises in or near water**
+- **NEVER practice breath-hold exercises in water** - this app is for dry land training only
-- **NEVER practice alone** - always have a trained buddy present
-- **NEVER push beyond your limits** - stop immediately if you feel dizzy, lightheaded, or uncomfortable
 - **NEVER use this app as a substitute for proper freediving instruction**
-- **NEVER attempt breath-hold training without medical clearance**
+- **Listen to your body** - some discomfort is normal, but stop if you feel unsafe

 ### ⚖️ LIABILITY DISCLAIMER

 This software is provided "AS IS" without any warranties.
 The developers and contributors are not responsible for any injuries, accidents, or fatalities that may occur from using this application.
 Users assume all risks and responsibilities for their own safety.

-### 🏥 MEDICAL PRECAUTIONS

-- Consult with a medical professional before starting any breath-hold training
-- Do not use if you have heart conditions, respiratory issues, or other medical concerns
-- This app is not suitable for individuals with certain medical conditions
-- Pregnant women should not engage in breath-hold training

-### 🎯 INTENDED USE

-This application is designed to assist with **dry land training only** and should be used as part of a comprehensive freediving education program under professional supervision.

 ---